bnb-chain/bnb-chain.github.io/docs/beaconchain/list_instruction.md

 ![workflow](../assets/listing-workflow.jpg)

-## 1. Issue Tokens on Beacon Chain
+## 1. Issue Tokens on BNB Beacon Chain
-Please refer to this [token issue doc](tokens.md) to learn about how to issue your own asset on Beacon Chain .
+Please refer to this [token issue doc](tokens.md) to learn about how to issue your own asset on BNB Beacon Chain .

 ## 2. Submit Proposal

 *On-Chain Proposal Request*

-Please refer to this [governance doc](governance.md) to learn about how to create a proposal about listing a new trading pair on Beacon Chain .
+Please refer to this [governance doc](governance.md) to learn about how to create a proposal about listing a new trading pair on BNB Beacon Chain .

 > Please ensure that you test EVERYTHING on our testnet (multiple times at least) before you officially execute this on the mainnet.

 *Community Thread Proposal (Recommended)*

-It is recommended that Token Issuers first create a thread under the “Token Issuance & Listings” category in the Beacon Chain Community Forum (https://community.binance.org/).
+It is recommended that Token Issuers first create a thread under the “Token Issuance & Listings” category in the BNB Beacon Chain Community Forum (https://community.binance.org/).
 The whole guideline is [here](https://community.binance.org/topic/18/guidelines-on-how-to-list-your-token-on-binance-dex)

 ## 3. Send List Transaction

-Please refer to this [list doc](list.md) to learn about how to send a list transaction and finish listing process on Beacon Chain .
+Please refer to this [list doc](list.md) to learn about how to send a list transaction and finish listing process on BNB Beacon Chain .

 > Please ensure that  a `list` transaction must be sent before `expire-time`.